ijdutse/tweets_separation_degrees0/README.md

 # tweets_separation_degrees
-Compute the degrees of separation between random tweets on Twitter
+Compute the degrees of separation between random tweets on Twitter:
+Repo for tweets separation degrees This section will track relevant changes made to the project folder and basic instructions on how to use the software ...
+The file random_twets.py picks random tweets/text from a corpus and return the matching score between the tweets/text.
+This is intended to avoid using duplicate or near duplicate tweets when computing the similarity between two tweets pick at random.
+This also takes the structural pattern of tweets and avoid the use of tweets with same structure in the similarity computation ....